zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 - All unit tests must pass on a feature branch before creating a PR towards `dev`
 - A Continuous Integration (CI) framework is being developed for the purpose of automated branch testing -->
+- Use `npm run test` to run the tests

 ### Commits